divio/divio-cloud-docs/introduction/01-installation.rst

 account on the Divio Cloud `Control Panel <https://control.divio.com/>`_, or log in there if you already have one.

+Our Divio GUI application can set up all you need to get started.
+In this tutorial however we will install and configure the components - Docker, the Divio CLI, and so on - manually.
+This will give more experienced developers a better insight into the system and how it all works together.

+We expect you to have Pip and Git installed and to have at least a basic understanding of their usage.

+..  admonition:: Older versions of Macintosh OS X and Windows

+    Older versions of Macintosh OS X and Windows do not support the native Docker application.
+    Instead, they require Docker to be run in a virtual machine (in VirtualBox) while the Docker Toolbox application provides a set of tools to interact with it.

+    This can be more difficult to set up than Docker running natively, but the Divio app will take care of it. **This is the strongly recommended way to set up Docker in such a case.**

+    If you're using one of these older systems and cannot upgrade, please download and run the Divio app.
+With some fairly minor differences, you'll be able to follow this tutorial using the Divio Shell that the app provides.

+    `Download the Divio application <https://divio.com/app/>`_ and install it.
+When you run it, it will take care of installing and setting up Docker the components you require.

+    Continue at :ref:`tutorial-set-up`.

 Install the Divio CLI package
 ---------------------------------